Urban development grants

 - Smaller cities and municipalities

 Regulations for carrying out urban development grants are defined in Constitutional Law, the Federal Building Code and the administrative agreements between the Federal Government and the Federal States.
-The Federal Institute for Research on Building, Urban Affairs and Spatial Development (BBSR) supports the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) in the implementation of the urban development grants with its research.
+The Federal Institute for Research on Building, Urban Affairs and Spatial Development (BBSR) supports the Federal Ministry of the Interior, Building and Community (BMI) in the implementation of the urban development grants with its research.
 Its tasks are:

-- Distribution basis: the BBSR annually calculates the basis on which financial support is paid to the Federal States on behalf of the BMUB.
+- Distribution basis: the BBSR annually calculates the basis on which financial support is paid to the Federal States on behalf of the BMI.

-- Policy advising: the BBSR advises the BMUB generally on questions of urban development and compiles reports, analyses and forecasts for this and uses the existing information sources such as the urban development grant database for specific questions of the BMUB.
+- Policy advising: the BBSR advises the BMI generally on questions of urban development and compiles reports, analyses and forecasts for this and uses the existing information sources such as the urban development grant database for specific questions of the BMI.